collab-uniba/PanelJamDataExtractor/README.md

 ## Inspiration
-This project is inspired by the article "Investigating Crowd Creativity in Online Music Communities" by professor Fabio Calefato(University of Bari, Italy), professor Filippo Lanubile(University of Bari, Italy), Giuseppe Iaffaldano(University of Bari, Italy), Federico Maiorano(University of Bari, Italy)
+This project is inspired by the article "Investigating Crowd Creativity in Online Music Communities" by Professor Fabio Calefato(University of Bari, Italy), Professor Filippo Lanubile(University of Bari, Italy), Giuseppe Iaffaldano(University of Bari, Italy), Federico Maiorano(University of Bari, Italy)